Referrals and Pre-Authorizations

 Active Duty Service Members

-If you’re an active duty service member, your PCM works with your regional contractor to get you a referral.
+Are you an active duty service member?
+If so, your PCM works with your regional contractor to get you a referral.
+You need a referral for your urgent care treatment.

-• Your commander also may request a military medical evaluation at his or her discretion.
+Your commander may request a military medical evaluation at their discretion.

-• You may choose to obtain your specialty care in a military hospital or clinic at any time if that is your preference and your commander concurs.
-Inform your regional contractor when coordinating your referral.
+Looking to get specialty care at a military hospital or clinic?
+You can choose to do so, if your commander agrees.
+Let your regional contractor know when coordinating your referral.

 What is Right of First Refusal?